fabiuslongo/sw-caspar/README.md

 ---------------

-First of all, you must create the ontology.
+Before all, you must create the ontology.
 In order to do that, you must follow three preliminar steps:

 * Choose the owl file name, by setting the variable FILE_NAME (within AGENT) in the config.ini (test.owl for instance)
 * Execute sw-caspar.py